arbkz/Getting-and-Cleaning-Data-Course-Project/README.md

 **Pre-Processing Meta Data**

-* activity_labels.txt is used to create a mapping table to translate the activity codes in y_test/train to meaningful descriptions of the activities
+* activity_labels.txt is used to create a mapping table to translate the activity codes in y_test/train to meaningful descriptions of the activities.
 * features.txt is processed to determine which of the 561 columns of the X_train/X_test dataset represent a mean or standard deviation feature.
-This produces a vector of column numbers that is used to filter X_(test/train)
+This produces a vector of column numbers that is used to filter X_(test/train).
+The names of the columns are also enhanced to remove parenthesis and expand abbreviations to give more meaningful labels

 **Merge/Join Measurement Data**